 States must improve their recognition of the international and universal importance of education at all times.
-To do this States must ratify and implement all relevant IHRL treaties at the international and regional levels.
+To this end States must ratify and implement all relevant treaties at the international and regional levels.
+Since the publication of the first edition of the Handbook, there has generally been an increase in the number of States that have ratified the relevant IHRL, IHL, and ICL instruments that protect education in insecurity and armed conflict.
+Though greater ratification and effective implementation is still needed.
 They should engage fully and cooperatively with all relevant treaty monitoring bodies and procedures.
 In turn, relevant treaty monitoring bodies and other supervisory bodies should demonstrate their combined and co-ordinated will to offer coherent guidance to States as to the measures required to implement their education-related obligations and, where breached, the measures required to remedy such breach.

 States and non-State armed groups must demonstrate a shared commitment to upholding IHL and recognising more fully, and giving effect to, the protection of education inherent within its rules.
-There needs to be improved compliance with the rules protecting students, education staff, and educational facilities from direct and deliberate attack; and the rules relating to incidental damage.
+There needs to be improved compliance with the rules protecting students, educational staff, and educational facilities from direct and deliberate attack; and the rules relating to incidental damage.
 The special protection afforded to particular categories of people and objects also needs to be respected by parties to an armed conflict.
 These changes would significantly improve the overall protection of education in armed conflict.

-International criminal courts and tribunals should acknowledge and respond to educationrelated violations within their mandates.
-They should seek ways of recognising the effect of violations of ICL on education at all stages in their processes, including initial investigation, sentencing, and awards of reparation.
+International criminal courts and tribunals should acknowledge and respond to education-related violations within their mandates.
+They should seek ways of recognising the effect of violations of ICL on education at all stages in their processes, including initial investigation, selection of cases, sentencing, and awards of reparation.

-Given the need to improve the protection of education during times of insecurity and armed conflict, the Handbook is an important publication which explains how the different international legal regimes protect education.
-It is also a particularly valuable resource to identify how the protection currently afforded to education can be improved.
-Finally, it indicates the avenues available to seek reparation following the violation of the right to education and other related rights.
+Given the need to improve the protection of education during times of insecurity and armed conflict, the second edition of this Handbook is an important publication which expands on the prior edition in respect of how the different international legal regimes protect education.
+It is also a particularly valuable resource to identify how the protection currently afforded to education can be further improved.
+Finally, it indicates the avenues available to seek reparation following the violation of the right to education and other related rights, highlighting the key developments made by courts in identifying education harm and providing reparations for the victims of education-related violations.